 Climb Mt Kilimanjaro via Rongai Route = Different scenery and walking options

-The great thing about the Rongai route is that although it’s a set path there are options to take slightly shorter routes if you want to.
-Day 2 on the hike gives you a choice, I picked the longer route but it’s good to know you have a choice.
+The great thing about the Rongai Route is that although it’s a set path there are options to take slightly shorter routes if you want to.
+Day two on the hike gives you a choice, I picked the longer route but it’s good to know you have a choice.
 Maybe see how you feel and pick the one that’s right for you.

 Click here to read my tips for Preparing to climb Kilimanjaro plus packing list